Kubernetes resource placement from hub cluster to member clusters

 - View the propagation progress towards each target cluster.

-Multiple placement types are available for controlling the number of clusters to which the Kubernetes resource needs to be propagated:
+The following placement types are available for controlling the number of clusters to which a specified Kubernetes resource needs to be propagated:

 You can use a PickAll

-placement policy to deploy a workload across all member clusters in the fleet (optionally matching a set of criteria).
+placement type to deploy a workload across all member clusters in the fleet or to a subset of clusters that match criteria you set.

 The following example shows how to deploy a prod-deployment